Young Academics Award

 Research and innovation are key elements for promoting sustainable development in the Alps.
-Young academics play a crucial role in shaping the future of the Alps.
-The Permanent Secretariat of the Alpine Convention recognizes this key role by awarding outstanding master theses carried out on relevant alpine topics.
-This biennial prize is regularly supported by the Presidency of the Alpine Convention, the Permanent Secretariat and the Infopoints of the Alpine Convention and is carried out in collaboration with the International Scientific Committee on Research in the Alps, ISCAR.
+Young academics play a crucial role in this, helping to shape the future of the Alps.
+The Permanent Secretariat of the Alpine Convention recognises this role by awarding outstanding master theses carried out on relevant Alpine topics.
+This biennial prize is regularly supported by the Presidency of the Alpine Convention, the Permanent Secretariat, and the Infopoints of the Alpine Convention and is carried out in collaboration with the International Scientific Committee on Research in the Alps, ISCAR.

-This edition of the Alpine Convention Young Academics Award focuses on the issue of "Sustainable transport and mobility in the Alps” and particularly on these related sub-topics:
+This edition of the Alpine Convention Young Academics Award focuses on the issue of “Responding to environmental changes and maintaining high quality of life in the Alps” and in particular on these related sub-topics:

-Three main prizes will be awarded by the Swiss Presidency and the Permanent Secretariat of the Alpine Convention:
+Three main prizes will be awarded by the Slovenian Presidency and the Permanent Secretariat of the Alpine Convention: